kenbrant1/Timewave_Synthesizer/README.md

 How to run:

-- Choose "timewavesynthu" or "timewavesynthi" file to run

-- There is the 7-stringed synthesizer and the 3-stringed synthesizer to choose from
+- There is the 8-stringed synthesizer and the 3-stringed synthesizer to choose from

 - Simply evaluate the file in Supercollider IDE to run the synthesizer.
 Instructions can be found at the top of the file.

 - To download and install the Supercollider IDE - http://supercollider.github.io/download.html

-- The Timewave Synthesizer website - http://timewavesynth.info/
+- The Timewave Synthesizer website - http://kenbrant.info/timewavesynth.html or http://timewavesynth.info/